Skip to main content

 Deepgram's pricing has a critical decision point that drastically affects your costs: real-time streaming vs batch processing.
-The same Nova-3 model costs $0.0043/min for pre-recorded audio but jumps to $0.0077/min for real-time transcription—a 79% premium.
+Nova-3 costs $0.0077/min on Pay-As-You-Go or $0.0065/min on Growth plans.

 This price difference isn't arbitrary.
 Real-time streaming requires dedicated infrastructure, instant processing, and complex WebSocket management.
 But here's the question most developers don't ask until after implementation: Does your use case actually need real-time, or can you tolerate a few minutes of delay?

-In this comprehensive guide, we'll break down Deepgram's complete 2025 pricing across all Nova models, reveal when the real-time premium is justified, calculate the crossover points between batch and streaming, and show you when a simpler $0.15/min alternative makes more sense than either option.
+In this comprehensive guide, we'll break down Deepgram's complete 2026 pricing across all Nova models, explain the Pay-As-You-Go vs Growth plan differences, and show you when a simpler $6.00 flat rate alternative makes more sense.

 For comparing transcription pricing across all major services, see our comprehensive cost analysis.